Editing your page details and metadata has never been easier! You can follow this process to change your pages' title, URL, metadata & more!

 In this article:

-Step 1: Access the Site editor and click on the page navigation menu, in the left upper corner.
+Access the Site editor and click on the page navigation menu, in the left upper corner.

-Step 2: Navigate and click on the “Page settings” icon next to the page you want to have its details edited:
+Navigate and click on the “Page settings” icon next to the page you want to have its details edited:

-Use the name field to edit the title of your page.
+Use the title field to edit the title of your page.
 You will view this name in the page selector dropdown.
 This name will also be used as the page title by search engines.

 When creating a new page, you will see a unique alpha-numeric URL being used.
 Change this field to make your page URL easier to get accessed by customers & visitors.

 Make sure this URL is unique and not being used by other products, memberships or other pages on your site.
 The page URL can only contain letters, numbers, underscores, and dashes.

 📃 If you edit your page URL after linking to it, make sure you update the page URL.
 Although, the old page URLs will redirect to your new updated page, the redirects will break when another page, product or membership acquires the old page URL.

 You can use the meta description optional field in the editor to add a short page description that will be used by search engines when listing your pages.

 📄 Search engines, like Google, allow up to 158 characters and truncate the description if it exceeds that maximum character count.
 These also vary by search engine and device type.
 Podia will allow up to 320 characters in the editor.
 However, be mindful of using long descriptions as these may get truncated depending on search engines and social networks.